Skip to main content

 2. In the Search Apps field, search for and then select your app.

-3. Optionally, you can scroll down to preview the dashboards included with the app.
-Then, click Install App (sometimes this button says Add Integration).
+Optionally, you can scroll down to preview the dashboards included with the app.

-• Choose Source Category and select a source category from the list; or
+• Choose Source Category, and select a source category from the list for Default Value.

-Viewing Asana dashboard
+Viewing Asana dashboards

 The Asana - Overview dashboard presents a comprehensive overview of audit events related to actions taken on Asana.
 It includes widgets for user logins from risky locations, number of users invited, password change events, events by user authorization, user login events over time, content exports by resource, events by role change, events by team status, events by app authorization, events by access token authorization, deletion events, and geographical locations of user login.
 Overall, this dashboard provides quick access to pertinent information, making it a useful tool for improving event management.
 Also, the recent admin settings and recent access control events widgets offer a concise overview of recent events related to respective categories.